Skip to content

 Overall, learning and behavior modification models attempt to explain improvement in functioning/ skill acquisition, either by recovery (of prior mechanism) or compensation (switch to alternative mechanism).2

-The following sections briefly present basics of how the motor system is controlled, how the motor system learns, and current rehabilitation approaches of task specific training and neuroplasticity.
+The following sections briefly present basics of how the motor system is controlled (Motor control), how the motor system learns (Motor learning), and the relationship with (neuroplasticity.

 Motor control theories attempt to explain how the motor system is controlled.